Autodesk/arnold-usd/README.md

     - Texture generation parameters (automip, autotile)
 - No normal maps on the UsdPreviewSurface
 - Only converging renders are supported (ie. it’s not possible to block the viewport until the render finishes)
-- No HdExtComputation and UsdSkel computation via the render delegate
 - No of physical camera parameters
 - No coordsys support
-- Volumes can't be instanced
 - No per face material assigments
 - Can't open textures from usdz files
 - Only 8 bit precision for the rendered buffers